 BHCS expects parent/guardian involvement in their student's education.
 Each campus will announce the scheduled dates and times for parent-teacher conferences at the beginning of the school year.
-In grades K-5 conferences will be mandatory for every student.
+In grades K - 8 conferences will be mandatory for every student.
 If parents fail to attend a conference the student's next report card will be held until a conference has occurred.
-Conferences are highly encouraged for any student in grades 6-12.
+Conferences are highly encouraged for any student in grades 9 - 12.
 Parents of students receiving a failing grade(s) must schedule a conference with their child's teacher of that failing class.
+If parents fail to attend a conference the student's next report card will be held until a conference will be held until a conference of that failing class.
 If parents fail to attend a conference the student's next report card will be held until a conference has occurred.